 - Consistency with INACSL’s mission

-The selection committee will consider all proposals received by the deadline of the application period.
+The selection committee will consider all proposals received by October 14, 2020.

-The selection committee will respond to all proposals by the end of the applicaton period.
+The selection committee will respond to all proposals by November 19, 2020.

 Grant awardees are required to submit a progress report once per quarter to the Research Advisor.
 This report can be an email providing a brief update on the status of the project.
 In addition, grant awardees are required to submit an abstract for consideration at the annual INACSL Conference (after completion), as a podium or poster presentation summarizes their results, and/or, submit a research report to INACSL online journal (Clinical Simulation in Nursing) for publication.